littleweaver/littleweaverweb.com/blog/_posts/2014-10-24-dancerfly-beta.markdown

 layout: post
 title:  Dancerfly Beta
 date:   2014-10-24 10:53:00
-author: Stephen
+author: stephen
 ---

 We'd like to announce the public beta of Dancerfly, our dance event management platform!
 Here are some screenshots to celebrate the occasion!

-If you're interested in using Dancerfly for *your* event, or if you have any questions, drop us a line here or at <hello@littleweaverweb.com>.
+If you're interested in using Dancerfly for *your* event, or if you have any questions, drop us a line at <hello@littleweaverweb.com>.

 Dancerfly supports the following features, with more coming soon: